J.G. Melon: Summer satellite, sister location, and franchises

-In July 2015 another satellite location was opened by Magnolia Bakery owner Steve Abrams, brother Danny, and 30-year Melon alum Shaun Young.
-Except for dessert, the menu is almost identical, including the guarded formula and source for the iconic hamburger.
-The restaurant was located at 89 MacDougal Street in Greenwich Village and has since closed.

-In September 2017, a third location was opened at 480 Amsterdam Avenue on the Upper West Side, but has since closed.
+In 2015 a satellite location was opened through a franchising deal, in which the J.G.
+Melon name was licensed, at 89 MacDougal Street in Greenwich Village by Magnolia Bakery owner Steve Abrams, his brother Danny, and 30-year Melon alum Shaun Young.
+Except for Magnolia Bakery desserts, the menu was almost identical, including the guarded formula for the iconic hamburger.
+From 2017 to 2019, another location was operated as a franchise by the Abrams brothers, at 480 Amsterdam Avenue on the Upper West Side.